learn-co-curriculum/sinatra-dynamic-routes-codealong/README.md

 ### URL Params

-A URl parameter is a variable whose values are set dynamically in a page's URL, and can be accessed by its template (your view) and its data sources (your models).
+A URl parameter is a variable whose values are set dynamically in a page's URL, and can be accessed by its corresponding controller action.
 It's a very similar concept to a dynamic url.

 The next thing that happens is that the `all_the_medicines` array is queried for a medicine object that has the `id` of 1.
 It seems to match this entry: `#<Medicine:0x007fb739b1af88 @id=1, @name="penicillin" @group="antibiotic">,`.
 The attributes from this object are assigned to the variable `@medicine`.